 Let’s say you’re bidding on the short-tail keyword “desk”.

 You’d think the search intent is strong since people are looking to buy a desk, but what if the search term report reveals something different?
 Remember the Iceberg Effect?

-But don’t just add them to your ad group, make sure your ad copy is specific along with the landing page that matches too.
+But don’t just add them to your ad group.
+Make sure your ad copy and landing page match too.

 Did you know that your Quality Score isn’t actually reflective of the keyword you’re bidding on?

 The Quality Score you see at your keyword-level is actually based solely on the search term that exact matches your keyword.

 Because of that, your keyword match types don’t affect Quality Scores.

 Account History Performance – Did you know that people used to sell old and empty Google Ads accounts, because people thought having an AdWords account from 2002 was a sure way to beat everyone else?